Shader modules

 For our first triangle we won’t be applying any transformations, we’ll just specify the positions of the three vertices directly as normalized device coordinates to create the following shape:

-That way the division to transform clip coordinates to normalized device coordinates will not change anything.
+the division to transform clip coordinates to normalized device coordinates will

 );